Number π and Solomon's molten sea

 approximation but as a reflection of a certain spiritual truth.

-The idea that π represents the ratio of feminine to masculine
+The idea that π represents the ratio of feminine to

-113:355 leads to the ratio 355/113 that approximates π with seven
+113355 and separation 113:355 leads to the ratio 355/113 that approximates

-double faced Adam and his separation into a man and a woman.
-The same idea
+The analogy is the double faced Adam and his separation into a man and a

-could be traced in the volume of kaporet- the cover
+woman.
+The same idea could be traced in the volume of kaporet-

-9 palms and the thickness was one palm.
-Thus its volume was 135 cub. palms.
+its volume was 135 cub. palms.
 Two cherubim, a boy and

 a girl, where growing out of it, separated by a tiny gap between their wings.